jsguides

 Empty argument list returns Infinity

-A unique behavior that serves as the identity element for Math.min():
+A unique behavior that is the identity element for Math.min():

 Math.min();